databricks/terraform-provider-databricks/CONTRIBUTING.md

 ## Testing

 * [ ] Integration tests should be run at a client level against both azure and aws to maintain sdk parity against both apis **(currently only on one cloud)**
-* [x] Terraform acceptance tests should be run against both aws and azure to maintain parity of provider between both cloud services **(currently only on one cloud)**
+* [x] Terraform acceptance tests should be run against both aws and azure to maintain parity of provider between both cloud services
+* [ ] Consider test functions as scenarios, that you are debugging from IDE when specific issues arise.
+Test tables are discouraged.
+Single-use functions in tests are discouraged, unless resource definitions they make are longer than 80 lines.

 ## Code conventions